 Zuccarello scores in shootout to give Wild 2-1 win against Canucks

+“How we are playing now, it feels more comfortable,” Gustavsson said.
+“Earlier in the year, if we were in these types of games, it didn’t feel like we created as many chances and it didn’t feel like we could score in these types of games.
+Now it feels like we’re still creating the chances.
+The other goalie has played very well and you just have to wait for the chances to go in.”

 Teddy Blueger scored for Vancouver, while Casey DeSmith stopped 30 shots in goal.
-The Canucks had won four in a row.
+The Canucks had won four in a row and played in their first shootout of the season.

+“It was a good effort,” Blueger said.
+“I think probably not our best, not our sharpest.
+The execution wasn’t as good as we have been and we’d like to be, but we stuck with it.
+Obviously, Casey held us in there for a bit.”

 DeSmith was playing his first game since making 26 saves in a 2-0 shutout against Minnesota on Dec.
 7, starting the Canucks’ winning streak.
 The netminder started the day 5-0-0 with a 1.78 goals-against average and .943 save percentage in five career games against the Wild.